Homicide: By state actors

-Scholars study especially large homicide events (typically 50,000 deaths in five years or less) as mass killings.
+The term mass killing has been proposed by genocide scholars as a concept to define certain large-scale killings of non-combatants by state actors.
 Some medium- and large-scale mass killings by state actors have been termed massacres, though not all such killings have been so named.
-The term democide has been coined by Rudolph Rummel to describe "murder by government" in general, which includes both extrajudicial killings and widespread systematic homicide.

-Killings by government agents might be called "murder" or "mass murder" in general usage, especially if seen by the commentator as unethical, but the domestic legal definitions of murder, manslaughter, etc., usually exclude killings carried out by lawful government action.
+The term "democide" was coined by American political scientist Rudolph Rummel to describe "murder by government" in general, which included both extrajudicial killings and widespread systematic acts of homicide.
+Killings committed by state actors might be called "murder" or "mass murder" in general usage, especially if seen by the commentator as unethical, but the domestic legal definitions of murder, manslaughter, etc., usually exclude killings carried out by lawful government action.